Jed161/lab-react-state-primitive-values-10.2/README.md

 1. Fork and clone this repository.

 1. Navigate to the cloned repository's directory on your command line.
-Then, run the following command:
+Then, run the follogoalg command:

    ```
    npm install